-The Department of State assigns employees overseas whose households include not only spouses and dependent children, but also other individuals who are not on the employee’s travel orders and do not meet the definition of Eligible Family Member (EFM) as outlined in 14 FAM 511.3.
-Regulations governing Members of Household (MOHs) are found in 3 FAM 4180.
+The Department of State assigns employees overseas whose households include not only spouses and dependent children, but also other individuals who are not on the employee’s travel orders and do not meet the definition of an Eligible Family Member (EFM) as outlined in 14 FAM 511.3.
+Regulations governing Members of Household (MOHs) are found in 3 FAM 4180 and 15 STATE 125090.

 It is important for employees and others to understand that certain privileges and allowances which are extended to EFMs as defined by laws, regulations, and interpretations, cannot be extended to those who are not on the employee’s travel orders.
+See GCLO’s EFM vs. MOH comparison chart for details.
 The Department of State Standardized Regulations DSSR 040 specifies those family members who are eligible to be placed on an employee’s orders.